Intero decoking technology

 - Decreased energy consumption

-Over the years we have successfully executed numerous furnace decoking projects.
-Based on our extensive industry knowledge and experience, we have developed a superior decoking service that will safely and reliably remove coke deposits from furnaces.
+Over the years we have successfully executed numerous heater decoking projects.
+Based on our extensive industry knowledge and experience, we have developed a superior decoking service that will safely and reliably remove coke deposits from heaters/furnaces.

-When combining our furnace decoking services with our Furnace Piglet inspection technology, we can guarantee the cleanliness of the furnace tubes by performing a Coke scan.
+When combining our heater decoking services with our Heater Surveyor inspection technology, we can guarantee the cleanliness of the heater tubes by performing a Coke scan.
 During the cleaning, verification runs are used to demonstrate the cleanliness of the tubes in order to optimize the decoking process and reducing decoking time.
-After the cleaning has been completed, we can run our Furnace Piglet® inspection tool that will provide you with the remaining wall thickness of the furnace tubes and the integrity of the furnace.
+After the cleaning has been completed, we can run our Heater Surveyor that will provide you with the remaining wall thickness of the heater tubes and the integrity of the heater.
 Combining our cleaning and inspection services minimizes shutdown time, reduces unplanned stops and optimizes performance of your heaters.

 Why use Intero Integrity Services' furnace decoking technology?